 Oh, no. It can’t be…?
 Ohmygod.

 Suddenly her legs goes all wobbly and her stomach is overrun by butterflies.
 She wants to turn around and run in the other direction, not stopping until she’s back in the safety of her room in Bayou Oaks Mansion again.

-Instead she follows Teddy towards the little group on wobbly legs, a nervous smile plastered on her face.
+Instead she follows Teddy towards the little group on shaky legs, a nervous smile plastered on her face.

 ‘Look who I brought!’
 Teddy hollers to the little group.